-Trip Planner: South Pacific / Australia / Western Australia / Kimberley Region / Fitzroy Crossing / Nature / Geikie Gorge National Park
+Trip Planner: South Pacific / Australia / Western Australia / Kimberley Region / Fitzroy Crossing / Geikie Gorge National Park

 Take a guided boat tour through Geikie Gorge National Park, cut deep into an ancient limestone reef by the Fitzroy River.
 Though most of this impressive gorge is protected and closed to the public, flat-bottomed tourist boats sail through several of its sections regularly, offering numerous opportunities to observe the native wildlife.
 The park is home to a diverse fauna, including flying foxes, numerous water birds, and freshwater crocodiles.
 Tackle a walking trail along the western bank of the river to see the exposed and distinctly colored fossil-bearing layers of the gorge.
 You can also try swimming near a long sandbank at the junction of the Margaret and Fitzroy Rivers.
 Call ahead or check online for tour availability and departure times.
-Make Geikie Gorge National Park a centerpiece of your Fitzroy Crossing vacation itinerary, and find what else is worth visiting using our Fitzroy Crossing tourist route planner.
+For travelers who use our international travel planner, Fitzroy Crossing holidays become easier to arrange, with trips to the Geikie Gorge National Park and other attractions mapped out and timetabled.

 Unable to display map at this time.
 Please try again later.

 Places to stay near Geikie Gorge National Park